dokku/dokku/docs/nginx.md

 > New as of 0.3.10

 Dokku currently templates out an nginx configuration that is included in the `nginx-vhosts` plugin.
-If you'd like to provide a custom template for your application, you should copy the existing template - ssl or non-ssl - into your `$DOKKU_ROOT/$APP` directory at the file `nginx.conf.template`.
+If you'd like to provide a custom template for your application, copy the existing template - ssl or non-ssl - into your application's root directory as the file `nginx.conf`.
+The next time you deploy, Nginx will use your template instead of the default.

-For instance - assuming defaults - to customize the nginx template in use for the `myapp` application, create a file at `/home/dokku/myapp/nginx.conf.template` with the following contents:
+For instance - assuming defaults - to customize the nginx template in use, create the file `nginx.conf` with the following contents:

 ```
 server {